-2022 saw a significant increase in both cows and herds recorded across the Munster Bovine catchment area.
-In 2022 Munster Bovine milk recorded 626614 cows in 5961 herds - 40% of the cows nationally.
-Bandon Coop see milk recording as one of the key measures that herdowners can implement to improve efficiency, reduce antibiotic usage, reduce the carbon footprint of milk producted and improve overall sustainability.
+Milk Recording is one of the key measures that herdowners can implement to improve efficiency, reduce antibiotic usage, reduce the carbon footprint of milk producted and improve overall sustainability.
 Milk recording is essentially a data generating exercise.
 It is how you use the information and the data that will determine the return on your time and financial investment.